sst/guide/_chapters/clear-aws-credentials-cache.md

 ---
 layout: post
-title: Create AWS Credentials Cache
+title: Clear AWS Credentials Cache
 ---

 To be able to upload our files to S3 we needed to get the AWS credentials first.
 And the AWS JS SDK saves those credentials temporarily.